Ginger Production in the Northeast: Increasing Profitability and Success with Intercropping in Variable Growing Environments

 Assessment of Project Approach and Areas of Further Study:

-We were unable to answer the question we set out to study due to experiencing crop failure with our ginger.
+We were initially unable to answer the question we set out to study due to experiencing crop failure with our ginger.
 We do not believe our methods contributed to the crop failure, as the results were the same across all three growing environments and crop treatments.
 We have also grown ginger using this approach previously and have had success with intercropping ginger.
-If we are able to source disease-free seed stock and institute best practices to ensure crop health, we believe the outcome will still be valuable to existing and aspiring ginger growers.
+Sourcing disease-free seed stock and instituting best practices to ensure crop health in 2025 was key to our successful cultivation of ginger, green beans, and carrots during the reestablished trial.
+Though certain aspects of our study were limited, we believe the overall outcomes are valuable to existing and aspiring ginger growers.

-Organic growers around the country would benefit from these results, particularly due to the dearth certified organic ginger seed suppliers.
-All the farmers that I know that grow ginger organically source their seed from the same company and many experienced similar losses in 2024.
+In particular, organic growers around the country may benefit from these results with regard to the dearth of certified organic ginger seed suppliers.
+Anecdotally, we understand that many farmers who grow ginger organically source their seed from the same company and many experienced similar losses in 2024.
 If that source is compromised moving forward, farmers should be made aware so they can make the best decision for their business.
+For organic growers, this may entail seeking conventional alternatives in alignment with their Organic Systems Plan and certification agency.